jkim323/Extension/README.md

 ## popup.css

 This CSS file is used to style the popup window defined in popup.html.
 It controls the appearance of the popup, including layout, colors, fonts, and other visual elements.

-## Future Work

-Will Work On Dynamic Layout